 Under the right of access to personal data, the controller is required to provide a copy of the personal data undergoing processing.

-If the controller is able to demonstrate that it is not in a position to identify the data subject, it can refuse to comply with a data subject's request to access their personal data.53
+If the controller is able to demonstrate that it is not in a position to identify the data subject, it can refuse to comply with a data subject's request to access his or her personal data.55

 Right of rectification of personal data